 Cades Cove Scenic Drive

 Cades Cove is one of, if not the most, popular scenic drive at Great Smoky Mountains National Park, so I had to include it on this list.
 It’s a ten and a half mile loop that takes you past some historic cabins, plenty of valleys and meadows, and to a few trailheads.
-The highlight isn’t necessarily the view of the surrounding mountains, but rather the glimpses of wildlife you may get.
+The highlight of Cades Cove isn’t necessarily the view of the surrounding mountains, but rather the glimpses of wildlife you may get.

 In the end, it’s your choice as to whether or not you drive the loop.
 But to help you make up your mind, I’ve written an entire article to help you decide if you should drive Cades Cove.